-4. For safety reasons, wheel lug nut torque must be checked immediately after removing and reinstalling wheels (changing/rotating tires) and again after 30 miles to 140 ft-lbs.
-Failure to properly torque wheel lug nuts could result in losing a wheel.
+4. For safety reasons, wheel fastener torque must be checked immediately after reinstalling wheels and again after 30 miles.

 5. In this context, cold refers to how long a tire has sat idle.
 Max cold inflation pressure should be checked in the morning (after sitting idle for at least three hours) before driving more than one mile or before rising ambient temperatures and the sun's radiant heat can affect tire pressure.